Afghanistan Ulema gathering: Participants

-A letter signed by the caretaker Prime Minister Mullah Mohammad Hassan Akhund said that "a huge gathering of ulema from across the country" would be convened, and that a commission led by Deputy Prime Minister Mullah Abdul Ghani Baradar has been tasked with organizing the meeting."
+A letter signed by the caretaker Prime Minister Mullah Hasan Akhund said that "a huge gathering of ulema from across the country" would be convened, and that a commission led by Deputy Prime Minister Mullah Abdul Ghani Baradar has been tasked with organizing the meeting."

 The meeting was attended by more than 3,000 clerics and public figures.
 From each district, two religious scholars and one tribal elder were invited, while from each police district, two tribal elders and one religious scholar participated.
 Representatives of Afghan refugees in Pakistan and Iran also attended.

 The jirga was not attended by any women.
-Deputy Prime minister Abdul Salam Hanafi said that women would be represented by male delegates.
+Deputy Prime Minister Abdul Salam Hanafi said that women would be represented by male delegates.

 Preparations

 The gathering was held at the Kabul Polytechnic University, which closed its doors for students during the event.

-According to Taliban spokesman and deputy information minister Zabiullah Mujahid, tight security measures were implemented around the university.
+According to Taliban spokesman and deputy information minister Zabihullah Mujahid, tight security measures were implemented around the university.
 However, gunshots were heard around the venue during the meeting, after which the roads leading to the area were blocked and checkpoints set up to avert any similar incident.
-Later, Zabiullah Mujahid said, "There is no problem around the meeting.
+Later, Mujahid said, "There is no problem around the meeting.
 Several shots were fired by security forces at a suspicious location.
 Things are under control, no need to worry."